tzvetanmoev/GlobalCarb/README.md

 # WIDcarbon
-We examine the global distribution of carbon emissions.
+Exploring the global distribution of carbon emissions.

 In other words, we explore the distribution of carboon emissions across different countries via a particular skyscraper diagrams.